-- 1. In the PingAuthorize administrative console, go to Configuration → Data Sources → External Servers.
+- 1. In the PingAuthorize administrative console, go to Configuration > Data Sources > External Servers.

-- 2. Click New External Server and select Policy External Server from the drop-down menu.
+- 2. Click New External Server and, in the list, select Policy External Server.

 - 3. In the New Policy External Server window, specify the following information:

 - Name

 - Base URL

 - Shared Secret

 - Decision Node

 - Branch

 - 4. Click Save.

-- 5. Go to Authorization and Policies → Policy Decision Service.
+- 5. Go to Authorization and Policies > Policy Decision Service.

 - 6. In the PDP Mode list, select external.